open-metadata/OpenMetadata/openmetadata-docs/content/v1.0.x/connectors/database/snowflake/index.md

 #### Metadata Ingestion Options

 - **Name**: This field refers to the name of ingestion pipeline, you can customize the name or use the generated name.
+- **Push filter down(toggle)**: Enable the Push Filter down button to filter the data using LIKE Operator.
 - **Database Filter Pattern (Optional)**: Use to database filter patterns to control whether or not to include database as part of metadata ingestion.
   - **Include**: Explicitly include databases by adding a list of comma-separated regular expressions to the Include field.
 OpenMetadata will include all databases with names matching one or more of the supplied regular expressions.
 All other databases will be excluded.
   - **Exclude**: Explicitly exclude databases by adding a list of comma-separated regular expressions to the Exclude field.
 OpenMetadata will exclude all databases with names matching one or more of the supplied regular expressions.
 All other databases will be included.